snowplow/dbt-snowplow-fractribution/README.md

 ### Adapter Support

-The latest version of the snowplow-fractribution package supports Snowflake, Databricks and BigQuery.
+The latest version of the snowplow-fractribution package supports BigQuery, Databricks, Redshift and Snowflake.
 For previous versions see our [package docs](https://docs.snowplow.io/docs/modeling-your-data/modeling-your-data-with-dbt/).

 ### Requirements